 Romanian cuisine is a mix of cultural influences, including Greek, Turkish, German and Hungarian.
-Traditional Romanian food is meat-based, hearty and can be fatty.
-Soups are popular and cabbage makes a regular appearance.
+Traditional Romanian food is meat-based, hearty and sometimes fatty.
+Soups are popular, and cabbage makes a regular appearance.

-Bucharest has a burgeoning café culture and offers residents an array of restaurants catering to every budget and taste.
-Local and international cuisine can be found, including French, Turkish, Greek, Irish and Italian.
-Lipscani is a popular area for dining out in Bucharest, while Episcopiei also hosts a large number of restaurants.
+Bucharest has a burgeoning café culture and offers residents an array of restaurants catering to every budget and palate.
+Lipscani is a popular area for dining out in Bucharest, while Strada Episcopiei is also home to numerous restaurants.

-Romanians love to cook and meals are often shared at home with extended family and friends.
-Locals often prefer eating at home to going out and it's quite common to be invited over for a meal.
+Romanians love to cook, and locals often prefer eating at home over going out.
+Meals are frequently shared at a dinner table with extended family and friends, so it's quite common to be invited over for a meal.

 Nightlife and entertainment in Bucharest

-Lipscani, once derelict and crumbling, is now a focal point of Bucharest's nightlife scene.
-With a selection of eateries, bars and clubs (and unrestricted liquor licences), the cobbled streets are often teeming with partygoers until the early hours of summer mornings, and it’s generally safe to walk at night.
+Once derelict and crumbling, Lipscani is now a focal point of Bucharest's nightlife scene.
+With a selection of eateries, bars and clubs, the cobbled streets are regularly teeming with partygoers until the early hours of summer mornings.
+The area is also generally safe to walk at night.